novafacing/LowLevelCode-Reference/Codes/assembly/x86/platform.md

 ## Registers

-Sebuah register adalah suatu bagian di processor yang digunakan untuk menampung data sementara dalam proses perhitungan.
-Register adalah wadah khusus dan dapat diakses dengan sangat cepat oleh processor (lebih tepatnya komponen ALU di prosessor).
+A register is a part of the processor that is used to hold temporary data in the calculation process.
+The register is a special container and can be accessed very quickly by the processor (more precisely the ALU component in the processor).

-x86 memiliki beberapa register, antara lain:
+x86 has several registers, including:

-* General Purposes Register (32-bit dan 64-bit)
+* General Purposes Register (32-bit and 64-bit)
-    - Data Registers
+    - Registers data
-        - EAX/RAX: Accumulator
+        - EAX / RAX: Accumulator
-        - EBX/RBX: Base address untuk memory access
+        - EBX / RBX: Base address for memory access
-        - ECX/RCX: Counter
+        - ECX / RCX: Counter
-        - EDX/RDX: Data
+        - EDX / RDX: Data
     - Pointer Registers
-        - ESP/RSP: Stack Pointer
+        - ESP / RSP: Stack Pointer
-        - EBP/RBP: Base Pointer
+        - EBP / RBP: Base Pointer
     - Index Registers
-        - ESI/RSI: Source Index
+        - ESI / RSI: Source Index
-        - EDI/RDI: Destination Index
+        - EDI / RDI: Destination Index
 * Segment Registers (limited access)
     - CS: Code
     - DS: Data